devtron-labs/devtron-documentation/k8s-dashboard/db-docs/resources/glossary.md

 A packaged and standalone software that contains the code and dependencies needed to run a containerized application.
 Using Devtron, you can build a container image of your application, push it to a container registry, and deploy it on your Kubernetes cluster.

 Since images are platform-agnostic, you don't have to worry about compiling your application to work on different systems.
 With Devtron, you can enable automatic image builds and vulnerability scanning whenever you make edits to your source code.
-[Read More...](../user-guide/creating-application/workflow/ci-pipeline.md)

 You can also view the list of image builds while preparing your deployment in the `Build & Deploy` tab of your application (provided the CI stage is successful).